chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 ## Learn the tooling

-Now that we have a sense of visual testing, let’s check out the main tool you need to enable it: a component explorer.
+Now that we have a sense of visual testing let’s check out the main tool you need to enable it: a component explorer.
 In the next chapter, we’ll see how component explorers help developers build and test components.